-NFPA only provides recommendations up to 75,000 gallons.
-Above 75,000 gallons requires performance-based compliance approach with the Authority Having Jurisdiction (AHJ).
+NFPA provides recommendations only up to 75,000 gallons.
+Above 75,000 gallons requires performancebased compliance approach with the Authority Having Jurisdiction (AHJ).

 HVAC = heating, ventilation, and air conditioning.

 a.
 Setbacks are subject to review and approval by the AHJ.